terra-money/classic-core/docs/spec/oracle.md

 ## Overview

 The objective of the oracle module is to get accurate exchange rates of Luna with various fiat currencies such that the system can facilitate fair exchanges of Terra stablecoins and Luna.
-Should the system fail to gain an accurate understanding of Luna, a small set of arbitrageurs could profit at the cost of the system.
+Should the system fail to gain an accurate understanding of Luna, a small set of arbitrageurs could profit at the cost of the entire system.

 In order to get fair exchange rates, the oracle operates in the following way:

+- Let P = {P1, P2, ...} be a time series split up by `params.VotePeriod`, currently 1 minute.
+In each P, validators must submit two votes:
+	- A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna is with respect to a Terra peg.
+For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted each containing the Luna<>KRW, Luna<>USD, and Luna<>SDR exchange rates.
+	- A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in P-1.
+- At the end of each P, votes submitted are tallied.
+	- The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in P-1.
+If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.
+	- For each currency, if the total voting power of submitted votes exceeds 50%, a weighted median price of the vote is taken and is record on-chain as the effective exchange rate for Luna w.r.t. said currency for P+1.
-- Over a `VotePeriod`, validators submit price feed votes, and the weighted-by-Luna-stake median of the votes is tallied to be the correct price of Luna in the subsequent period.
-Winners of the ballot, i.e. voters that have managed to vote within a small band around the weighted median, get rewarded by the fees that are collected in Market swap operations.
-The VotePeriod is kept extremely tight (currently 1 minute) to minimize the risk of price drift.
+	- Winners of the ballot for P-1, i.e. voters that have managed to vote within a small band around the weighted median, get rewarded by spread fees collected by swap operations during P. For spread rewards, see [this](./market.md#spread-rewards).

-- A spread is charged for transactions involving Luna (2 ~ 10%), and the fees collected here is used to compensate ballot winners.
-Oracle swap rewards are doled out the end of every `VotePeriod`, and rewards the validator and its delegations in accordance with the logic of the distribution module.

-- In order to minimize the risk of oracle frontrunning (people waiting to see where the price consensus forms and voting to receive the reward at the very end of the  `VotePeriod`), oracle votes are demarcated into two: prevotes and votes.
+- If an insufficient amount of votes have been received for a currency, below `VoteThreshold`, its exchange rate is deleted from the store, and no swaps can be made with it during P.

 ```
 Period  |  P1 |  P2 |  P3 |  ...    |
 Prevote |  O  |  O  |  O  |  ...    |
         |-----\-----\-----\-----    |
 Vote    |     |  O  |  O  |  ...    |
 ```
-In the prevote stage, a validator should submit the hash of the part of real vote msg to prove the validator is not just copying other validators price vote.
-In vote phrase, the validator should reveal the real price by submitting `MsgPriceVote` with the salt.

-The submission order has to be kept in (vote -> prevote) order.
-If an prevote comes early, it will replace previous prevote so next vote, which reveals the proof for previous prevote, will be failed.

-- If an insufficient amount of votes have been received for a currency, below `VoteThreshold`, its exchange rate is deleted from the store, and no swaps can be made with it.
+Effectively this scheme forces the voter to commit to a firm price submission before knowing the votes of others, and thereby reduces centralization and free-rider risk in the oracle.

 ## Vote procedure